vivipolli/eventHub3/README.md

 - **Mobile Application**: Developing native mobile apps for iOS and Android
 - **Multi-chain Support**: Expanding beyond Stacks to support other blockchain networks
 - **DAO Governance**: Implementing decentralized autonomous organization features for community-driven event management

+## Testing and Validation 🔍

+To ensure a smooth experience, please make sure to:

+- Use the latest version of your browser.
+- Have the Leather wallet installed and set up.
+- Access the demo link provided above.

+We appreciate your feedback and look forward to your insights on improving EventHub3!